WCSCourses/ScientificCommunities/02-define-domain-and-purpose.md

 ---

-# 2.5 Define 3–5 objectives
+## 2.5 Define 3–5 objectives

 Once the purpose is clear, identify a small number of objectives.

 Good objectives describe what the community wants to achieve through collective action.

-Examples:
+Possible objectives include:

 - Facilitate peer-to-peer learning.
 - Share practical approaches and resources.